RunestoneInteractive/thinkcspy/_sources/ProblemSets/Initials.rst

 First, you must create a new folder for the project, and a new file within the folder.
 And while we're here, let's make sure you set up your overall directory structure in a nice, organized way for future assignments.

 Open up a terminal (command line) window on your computer.
-After completing the Python setup above, you should already have a broad parent folder with a name like ``lc101/``, where you save all your assignments for this class.
+After completing the Python setup above, you should already have a folder named ``lc101/`` in your home directory, where you will save all your assignments for this class.

 But if you do *not* yet have such a class parent folder on your file system, then create one now: